Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Introduction

 for any $\phi\in C_0^{\infty}(M)$.
-The \emph{Schr\"odinger heat kernel} for the operator $L$ is defined to be the minimal positive Schr\"odinger fundamental solution.
-We will see that, when the scalar curvature of $(M,g,f)$ is bounded from above by a constant, the Schr\"odinger heat kernel always exists on gradient shrinking Ricci solitons (for the explanation, see Section \ref{sec2}).
+We say that a Schr\"odinger fundamental solution $H^{\mathrm{R}}(x,y,t)$ for the operator $L$ is the \emph{Schr\"odinger heat kernel} (also called the \emph{minimal positive fundamental solution}) if $H^{\mathrm{R}}(x,y,t)$ is positive and if for every positive fundamental solution $h^R(x,y,t)$ we have $h^R(x,y,t)\ge H^R(x,y,t)$.
+Throughout this paper, we denote by $H^{\mathrm{R}}(x,y,t)$ the Schr\"odinger heat kernel for the operator $L$.
+We will see that, when the scalar curvature is bounded from above by a constant, the Schr\"odinger heat kernel $H^{\mathrm{R}}(x,y,t)$ always exists on $(M,g,f)$ (for the explanation, see Section \ref{sec2}).

-Several factors motivate us to study the Schr\"odinger operator $L:=-\Delta+a\mathrm{R}$ instead of the classical Laplace operator $-\Delta$ on gradient shrinking Ricci solitons.
-First, the Perelman's geometric operator $-\Delta+\frac 14\mathrm{R}$ \cite{[Pe]} was widely considered in the Ricci flow theory.
-Regarding that shrinking Ricci solitons are the self-similar solutions to the Ricci flow \cite{[Ham]}, the Schr\"odinger operator $L$ and the Perelman's geometric operator, seem to be more natural compared with the Laplace operator for the gradient Ricci solitons.
-Second, the gradient shrinking Ricci soliton is more or less related to the Yamabe invariant \cite{[AIL],[Pe]}, which leads to the Schr\"odinger operator $L$ is similar to the conformal Laplacian $-\Delta+\frac{n-2}{4(n-1)}\mathrm{R}$.
-Third, for gradient shrinking Ricci solitons, Li and Wang \cite{[LiWa]} proved a Sobolev inequality including a scalar curvature term, which inspires us to consider the Schr\"odinger operator $L$ instead of the Laplace operator.
+Several factors motivated us to study the Schr\"odinger operator $L$ instead of the classical Laplace operator $-\Delta$ on $(M,g,f)$.
+First, Perelman's geometric operator $-\Delta+\frac 14\mathrm{R}$ \cite{[Pe]} is a Schr\"odinger operator and was widely considered in the Ricci flow theory.
+Given that shrinking Ricci solitons are the self-similar solutions to the Ricci flow \cite{[Ham]}, the Schr\"odinger operator $L$ seems to be more natural compared with the Laplace operator for gradient Ricci solitons.
+Second, the gradient shrinking Ricci soliton is related to the Yamabe invariant \cite{[AIL],[Pe]} associated to the conformal Laplacian $-\Delta+\frac{n-2}{4(n-1)}\mathrm{R}$, which is a special case of Schr\"odinger operator.
+Third, for gradient shrinking Ricci solitons, Li and Wang \cite{[LiWa]} proved a Sobolev inequality including a scalar curvature term, which inspired us to consider the Schr\"odinger operator instead of the Laplace operator.